cnvrg/anomaly-detection/standalone_inference_README.md

    - Use the Try it Live section with any input data point to check your model.
    - Use the bottom integration panel to integrate your API with your code by copying in the code snippet.

 An API endpoint that detects whether an input data point is an anomaly has now been deployed.
-Click [here]() for detailed instructions to run this blueprint.
 To learn how this blueprint was created, click [here](https://github.com/cnvrg/anomaly-detection).